anstettd/conservation_genomics/README.md

 "Data" provides all the nessary data.
 Links are given for downloads of large files.

 "Graphs" provides all the graphical outputs.

+"Genomics_donor_selection.Rmd" is the code underlying the genomics R markdown file.